 Contractual matters

-Starting date: 1 February 2024 or as close to this date as possible
+Starting date would be 1 August 2024 or as close as possible.

 Our company